libxkbcommon 1.13.0

 Warning

-The given state object should not be updated by other means than events, i.e. do not use xkb_state_update_key().
+The given state object should not be updated by other means than events, i.e. do not mix with xkb_state_update_key().

 Parameters